 James's Handprint

-The horrible side-effect of being creative is that your creativity can work against you when bad things are happening.
+The horrible side-effect of creativity is that it can work against you when bad things are happening.
 I’m a superstitious person, and a private wonder I had was if our choice of middle name somehow caused this.
 We chose a weekday for my daughter’s middle name, and she happened to be born on that day.
 So was this some kind of cosmic joke that my boy literally turned blue and died because his umbilical cord strangled him?
 Obviously I know this is nonsense because of course a name can’t kill someone, but my mind still can’t shake the coincidence.

-I’m naturally more optimistic than not, so I was trying to find silver lining.
+My natural optimism had me trying to find silver lining in all this.
 At least we wouldn’t have disrupted sleep!
 And hey, now I could just skip my parental leave at work.
 Think of all the money we’d save on formula and diapers.
-No rush on the backyard office completion either, now.
+No rush on the backyard ADU now either.
 But I didn’t have to even go beyond the surface to know I’d take my son being alive over these lame conciliations, and all the positivity in the world wouldn’t make any difference.

-Our nurses used our phones to take photos with us which I haven’t shown anyone except my mom and sister.
-Every so often I’ll be scrolling in my phone’s photos, one will come up, and I’ll get sad.
-But fortunately there’s a really great non-profit called Now I Lay Me Down To Sleep which volunteers to take photos of stillborn babies.
+Our nurses used our phones to take photos with us which I didn’t show anyone except my mom and sister.
+Until I unloaded them from my phone months later, sometimes I’d be scrolling in my phone’s photos for an unrelated reason, one would come up, and I’d get sad.
+We were surprised to learn of a really great non-profit called Now I Lay Me Down To Sleep which volunteers to take photos of stillborn babies.
 The name alone was enough to make me cry more in the delivery room.
 I didn’t want to lay James down to sleep.
 But the photographer came the following day and she did some incredible work, both in the camera and in retouching software.

 During our stay at the hospital, we opted to meet with the chaplain.
 I’d never done this before and wasn’t even sure what the deal was.
 Weren’t chaplains a catholic thing?
 I’m a mainline protestant, and my wife grew up catholic but isn’t practicing.
-Would they try to be converting us or getting us to join a church?
+Would they try to convert us or get us to join a church?
 Would I really want to hear what they had to say right now?
 I was happy to discover that just like the L&D nurses, this was the right guy to be talking to.
-Another wonderful helper, if a bit unconventional.
+Outside of just being a caring person who was there for us when we needed him most, I had the opportunity to have some philosophical and theological discussions with him about all of this.

 Going Home